pnp/pnpcore/docs/articles/contributor/writing tests.md

 # Writing test cases

 Test cases are a crucial part of the pnp core sdk as they help ensuring code quality and provide feedback to contributors on how well their changes are working.
-All new contributions **must** be convered by test cases unless the added functionality is already somehow covered by existing test cases.
+All new contributions **must** be covered by test cases unless the added functionality is already somehow covered by existing test cases.

 ## Setting up your environment to run the tests cases